rapidfort/community-images/CONTRIBUTING.md

 ### Technical Requirements

 When submitting a PR make sure that it:
 - Must pass CI jobs for linting and test the changes on top of different k8s platforms.
-(Automatically done by the Plenum CI/CD pipeline).
+(Automatically done by the community-images CI/CD pipeline).

 #### Sign Your Work